haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/global_extensibility_features.md

 ## Overview

-Essential qualities foster extensibility throughout the entire set of Magento components.
+Essential qualities foster extensibility throughout the entire set of Magento组件.
 This discussion focuses on:

 * Modularity
 * Reliance on popular design patterns